aababc1/metaFun-doc/index.md

 name: myfig5
 align: middle
 ---
 Birdeye view of metaFun pipeline.
-This pipeline is comprised of six analytical modules and two interactive modules.
+This pipeline is comprised of seven analytical modules and four interactive modules.
 ```

 ## Quick Start